Farahsum/FirstRepositery/README.md

 # FirstRepositery
-This is my first repository project
+This is my first repository project. i amtoo excited to learn git and githup